 TUPE – Transfer of Undertaking

-The Transfer of Undertakings (Protection of Employment) Regulations 2006 is more commonly known as TUPE.
+The Transfer of Undertakings (Protection of Employment) Regulations 2006 (as amended in 2014) are more commonly known as the TUPE Regulations.
 The purpose of TUPE is to protect employees if the business in which they are employed changes hands.
-The effect of TUPE is to transfer all employees and their rights and liabilities associated with them from the old employer to the new employer.
+The effect of TUPE is to transfer all employees any rights and liabilities associated with them from the old employer to the new employer.
 Effectively, the new employer steps into the shoes of the old employer and it is as though the employee’s contract of employment was always made with the new employer.
+Their continuity of employment is preserved and they will continue on their current terms and conditions with their new employer.

 When will TUPE apply?